ZeevWeizmann/sparkling_wine_library/README.md

-# Sparkling Wine Recommendation Project
+# Sparkling wine recommendation Library project

+## "A bottle of wine contains more philosophy than all the books in the world." — Louis Pasteur

-## Author
+## Author:

 **Zeev Weizmann**
-Student, University Cote d'Azur MS Data Science and AI
+Student, MSc Data Science and Artificial Intelligence Université Côte d'Azur, France

 ## Data Source